Ashley Benson Is Over Photoshop and Playing ‘Pointless Fillers for Men’

 Ashley Benson is one to keep it real.
 Minutes into our phone conversation, Benson, on her way to a workout in New York City, pauses mid-story to apologize for an ambulance siren in the background, casually mentioning that there’s a fire.
 “Sorry—I’m walking to a workout and there’s a huge fire,” she says.

-She’s not afraid to swear when describing eyewear, and when talking about “Pretty Little Liars,” the Freeform teen-mystery she acted on for seven seasons, Benson has no qualms with airing her grievances, including a Photoshopped promotional poster snafu and a mentally draining social media campaign.
+She’s not afraid to swear when describing eyewear, and when talking about “Pretty Little Liars,” the Freeform teen-mystery she acted on for seven seasons, Benson has no qualms with airing her grievances, including a Photoshopped promotional poster snafu and an emotionally draining social media campaign.

 When you’re always on social media, you’re living in this fake life.

-Benson’s relatability is likely why she partnered with Privé Reveaux, an affordable $29 designer-like sunglasses line, with which she recently launched her second collaboration, the Icon Collection.
-(Naturally, her favorite pair from the line are mirrored ‘60s-esque shades named The Benz, aptly titled after her last name.)
+Benson’s commitment to keeping things down to earth is likely why she partnered with Privé Reveaux, a line of $29 designer-like sunglasses, with which she recently launched her second collaboration, the Icon Collection.
+(Naturally, her favorite pair from the line are mirrored ’60s-esque shades named The Benz, aptly titled after her last name.)

 But beyond her affinity for low-cost sunglasses, Benson’s relatability stretches to more serious issues too, such as body-image pressures and the stress of looking picture-perfect on social media.

 Since ending her run on “PLL,” in which she played Hanna Marin, a body-conscious high schooler plagued by several serial stalkers, Benson’s relationship with social media has taken a complete 180.
-Once an avid Snapchat and Instagram user to communicate with fans and promote her show, Benson has taken a recent social media break to detox from the “fake life” that used to consume her.
+Once an avid Snapchat and Instagram user, where she communicated with fans and promoted her show, Benson has taken a recent social media break to detox from the “fake life” that used to consume her.

 “To be honest, I don’t use social media a lot anymore.
 I Instagram sometimes, but I don’t really go on it,” Benson says.
 “When I was on the show, we really had to be heavily into Instagram and Snapchat and whatever.
 I felt like it was taking up a lot of my time.
 I feel like when you’re always on social media, you’re living in this fake life.
 I’d rather just not look and enjoy my time.”